Novak Djokovic has Covid-19 vaccination 'exemption' to play at Australian Open

 Djokovic had previously been named in Serbia's team for the ATP Cup in Sydney, but then withdrew from the tournament which is a traditional warm-up for the Australian Open, leading to a mystery about his participation in the Grand Slam.

-However, the nine-time champion has ended speculation by revealing his vaccine exemption.
+Australian Open Tournament Director Craig Tiley added: "Fair and independent protocols were established for assessing medical exemption applications that will enable us to ensure Australian Open 2022 is safe and enjoyable for everyone.

-He is the most successful player in the history of the Australian Open.
+"Central to this process was that the decisions were made by independent medical experts and that every applicant was given due consideration."

-Djokovic, Roger Federer and Rafael Nadal are tied on 20 career Grand Slams each.
+Djokovic the most successful player in the history of the Australian Open, and is tied with Roger Federer and Rafael Nadal on 20 career Grand Slams each.